Camilla Wasserman

 About me

-• I am a public health researcher with degrees in Anthropology and Health Sciences.
+I am a public health researcher with degrees in Anthropology and Health Sciences and a pedagogue.
 My research activities focus on youth and their mental health.
-I develop mental health promotion interventions, collaborate on program adaptation and evaluation, and design and analyze qualitative research studies, some of which have been adjacent to larger epidemiological studies.
+I conduct qualitative reserach studies, some of which have been adjacent to larger epidemiological studies, develop mental health promotion interventions, and collaborate on program adaptation and evaluation.
 In all my work I set out to center youth, inviting their experiences and the meanings and vocabulary they attribute to events and everyday life to take center stage.

 I am co-creator of the evidence-based mental health promotion program Youth Aware of Mental health (YAM) designed to empower youth in reflecting on mental health and developing problem-solving skills and solidarity through play and discussion with their peers.